 Can Hermit Crabs Drink Fruit Juice?

 Hermit crabs can drink fruit juice but shouldn’t.
-We need to consider the habits of drinking hermit crabs where they like to submerge themselves completely in water.
+We need to consider the drinking habits of hermit crabs because they submerge themselves in water.

-If they submerge themselves in fruit juice, their skin will grow sticky.
-This could clog the gills or glue the hermit crabs inside their shells.
+If they submerge themselves in fruit juice, their skin will grow sticky, which could clog the gills or glue the hermit crabs inside their shells.

 Hermit crabs can be clumsy, so they’re likely to spill the contents of their bowls.
 Congealed pools of sweet-smelling fruit juice will attract flies.